-2.2 Additional mandatory tests
+2.2 Additional Tests

-19-NA is excreted at low concentrations as a minor metabolite of norethisterone, a progestogen agent of permitted use, and during pregnancy.
+19-NA is excreted at low concentrations as a minor Metabolite of norethisterone, a progestogen agent of permitted use present in some oral contraceptives, and during pregnancy.
 In addition, 19-NA can be rarely produced in urine samples, at similar levels, by in-situ 19-demethylation of androsterone (A).

-When the measured concentration of 19-NA exceeds the DL in the urine Sample of a female Athlete, the Laboratory shall perform methods to test for pregnancy (e.g. based on the quantification of urinary human Chorionic Gonadotrophin (hCG)) and for the use of norethisterone-based contraceptives (e.g. detection of tetrahydronorethisterone).
+When the measured concentration of 19-NA exceeds the DL in the urine Sample of a female Athlete, the Laboratory shall perform methods to test for pregnancy [e.g. based on the quantification of urinary human Chorionic Gonadotrophin (hCG)] and for the use of norethisterone-based contraceptives (e.g. detection of tetrahydronorethisterone).

-GC/C/IRMS analysis shall be performed in the following cases:
+GC/C/IRMS analysis shall be performed in the following cases1:

-- For any urine Sample when the 19-NA concentrations measured are between the DL and 10 ng/mL, except in cases of pregnancy or use of norethisterone. - In cases of pregnancy, when 19-NA concentrations measured in a urine Sample are above 15 ng/mL.
+- For any urine Sample when the 19-NA concentrations measured are between the DL and 10 ng/mL, except in cases of pregnancy or use of norethisterone. - In cases of pregnancy, when 19-NA concentrations measured in a urine Sample are above 15 ng/mL2.